 So what’s the “buzz” down at the apiary this week…

-The next apiary session will be Sunday 3rd June @11am
+The next apiary session will be on Sunday 2nd September at 11am

-East Lancs BKA Weekly Hive Opening Report 23rd/24th May 2018
+East Lancs BKA Weekly Hive Opening Report 12th August 2018

 With open Apiary Sessions suspended through most of July so we could host 7 candidates through their BBKA Basic Assessments, we had our first open session two weeks ago on Sunday 29th July.
 On that day we had to stay indoors because of the rain but we had a good turnout so we set about frame making and Dave Heaton came along to lend a hand and answer the usual round of questions from new beekeepers.

 Dave Heaton also volunteered to lead this Sunday’s Apiary Session.

 The weather wasn’t great but it stayed dry throughout the session so that the eight people who turned up got some hands on experience under Dave’s careful guidance.
 For the majority this was their first time handling frames of bees.